UK

 Common organisations to notify (in a sensible order)

-- Employer: final pay, any death-in-service benefit, workplace pension, HR forms.
+- Employer / education: bereavement or compassionate leave, final pay, any death-in-service benefit, workplace pension, HR forms.

-- Pensions & insurers: state pension/benefits office where relevant, workplace/private pensions, life cover, home and car insurance.
+- Pensions & insurers: workplace/private pensions, life cover, home/car insurance.

 - Essential household: council tax, utilities, landlord/management company, phone/internet.